awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 If the task runs longer than the specified seconds, this state fails with a `States.Timeout` error name\.
 Must be a positive, non\-zero integer\.
 If not provided, the default value is `99999999`\.
 The count begins after the task has been started, for example, when `ActivityStarted` or `LambdaFunctionStarted` are logged in the **Execution event history**\.

 ** `HeartbeatSeconds` \(Optional\)**
 If more time than the specified seconds elapses between heartbeats from the task, this state fails with a `States.Timeout` error name\.
 Must be a positive, non\-zero integer less than the number of seconds specified in the `TimeoutSeconds` field\.
 If not provided, the default value is `99999999`\.
-This value applies only to Activity tasks\.
-The count begins when `GetActivityTask` receives a token and `ActivityStarted` is logged in the **Execution event history**\.
+For Activities, the count begins when `GetActivityTask` receives a token and `ActivityStarted` is logged in the **Execution event history**\.

 A `Task` state must set either the `End` field to `true` if the state ends the execution, or must provide a state in the `Next` field that is run when the `Task` state is complete\.